 Contact arrangements and promotion of our services

-We will routinely use your contact details to send you information and communicate with you about your lease, tenancy or service.
-As a customer, we will also tell you about events in your area.
-If you have a preferred method of contact, you can make this known to us, but we will use all means of contact available should we need to contact you in the event of an emergency or to enforce the terms of your lease, tenancy or contract.
+We will routinely use your contact details to send you information and communicate with you about your lease / tenancy / service.
+As a customer, we will also tell you about important Grange and Clarion news and events in your area.
+If you have a preferred method of contact, you can make this known to us, but we will use all means of contact available should we need to contact you in the event of an emergency or to enforce the terms of your lease / tenancy / contract.

 We will never sell your personal data to 3rd party organisations for marketing purposes.